 Air 180: How it started

-In 1987, the Air Max 1 was released, designed by Tinker Hatfield.
-This was the first Nike shoe where the Air Technology was visible.
-This was followed by the Air Max 2, better known as the Air Max Light.
-Nike continued with the Air Max 90 in 1990, where the visible Air became even bigger.
-The Air Max 4 also followed quickly.
-But in 1991, the Air 180 saw the light of day.
+In 1987, Nike released the Air Max 1, designed by Tinker Hatfield.
+This groundbreaking model was the first Nike shoe to feature visible Air technology, revolutionizing sneaker design.
+It was followed by the Air Max 2, better known as the Air Max Light, and then the Air Max 90 in 1990, which introduced an even larger visible Air unit.
+The Air Max 4 soon followed, continuing the evolution of the line.

 As a second advertising stunt, the Air 180 was promoted by Michael Jordan during the 1992 Olympics in Barcelona.
 MJ wore the Air 180 'Concord', a special colorway that was developed.
 Most notable were the gold swoosh and the purple accents on the shoe.
 This purple 'Concord' colour was later often put on Jordans.